Home

 It's also helpful to have some planning documents ready.
 These may include:

-- A substitute decision-maker document, such as an enduring power of attorney, can help with health and financial decisions.
+• A substitute decision-maker document can help with health and financial decisions.

 What happens after 16 weeks?